zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 <p align="justify">At short notice and on a whim, I took a closer and
 more intensive look at the topic.
 The interim result of my deliberations can be found here in the repository.
-However, only some of the things I tried out and did can be found here.</p>
+But only some of the things I have tried and done can be found here.</p>

 <p align="justify">The quality of the results achieved in the meantime
 speaks for itself and justifies the use of ESRGAN and RealESRGAN.</p>